35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 The picture is further complicated by the scheme being divided into twelve zones, with the housing mix of bedroom size depending on which zones the housing is in.
 All zones allow BL a maximum of 10% studio flats (only for the freemarket flats, but nonetheless twice Southwark's policy limit) and a minimum of 60% two-bed plus.
 Only five of the zones should also have a minimum of 20% three-bed plus, but only for affordable housing, which effectively guarantees very little family housing of any kind.

 While student housing and a hotel were already allowed under the original permission, the Mayor has further allowed co-living, a new type of shared living accommodation, similar to student housing, but aimed at professional singles and couples.
-If built to the maximum allowed by the amended permission student and co-living accommodation will account for over 20% of the total residential floorspace.
+If built to the maximum allowed by the amended permission student and co-living accommodation will account for nearly 20% of the total residential floorspace ^x2.